alexi/eip-5050/ReadMe.md

 ## Request for Comment

-EIP-4964 has not yet begun the EIP process.
+The Action Protocol is just beginning the EIP process.
 Everything is open for feedback, and all feedback is appreciated!
 Please dm me [@0xalxi](https://twitter.com/0xalxi) or find me on discord.

 A few questions that are currently being discussed:

 ### Bridging

 Gas costs on mainnet are game-breakingly expensive, and most Metaverse games are being built on L2s and alternative L1s.
-While bridging is probably out of scope for EIP-4964, we should make sure that bridging can be done without additional callbacks or multiple transactions.
+While bridging is probably out of scope for this EIP, we should make sure that bridging can be done without additional callbacks or multiple transactions.

 We should support: